-Looking for something delicious to make with persimmons during persimmon season?
-These muffins can be made with and without chocolate chips, and they're are exactly what you're looking for.
+These chocolate chip persimmon muffins can be made with and without chocolate chips, and they’re are exactly what you’re looking to bake during persimmon season.

-Persimmons are perfect to use in breads and muffins because when they are ripe, the mushy pulp mixes to make a perfectly moist batter.
-The consistency of these muffins is similar to banana muffins, so is ideal if you're looking to mix up your muffin selection but keep the texture.
+Persimmons are perfect to use in breads (like this persimmon bread) and muffins because when they are ripe, the mushy pulp mixes to make a perfectly moist batter.
+The consistency of these muffins is similar to banana muffins, so is ideal if you’re looking to mix up your muffin selection but keep the texture.

 Persimmon season is short (in the Fall) and this recipe is a great way to use those ripe persimmons and get the most out of persimmon season!